 - AT&T Endangered Species Carousel: 1 ticket required per person to ride

 - Century Wheel: 2 tickets required per person to ride

 - Light Maze Presented by PowerShares QQQ by Invesco: 1 ticket required per person

 - Cookie Decorating at Cafe Brauer: 2 tickets per person

 How Do You Get to ZooLights?

 Lincoln Park Zoo is located between North Avenue and Fullerton Avenue and between Cannon Drive and Lake Shore Drive.
 With its location off of Lake Shore Drive the zoo is accessible by car.

 There’s free street parking, but that’s limited and fills up quickly.
 You can also use the lot at the zoo itself or the Lincoln Park garage located at North and Clark.

 Find discounted parking near Lincoln Park Zoo with Spothero:

 Public transportation is easily available and you can plan your visit with Google maps.
-Burn some calories by using the Divvy bike-sharing system, or make somebody else drive and take a taxi or a ride-share service, like Uber or Lyft.
+Burn some calories by using the Divvy bike-sharing system, or make somebody else drive and take a taxi or a ride-share service.